Textadept 12.6 Manual

 lexer.detect_extensions.luadoc = 'lua'

-Textadept has lexers for more than 100 different programming languages and recognizes hundreds of file types.
-In the event that your programming language is not understood, you can write a lexer for it, place that lexer in your ~/.textadept/lexers/ directory, and add an extension and/or pattern for it.
+Textadept has lexers for more than 100 different programming languages, but if it is missing a lexer for your language, you can write one, place it in your ~/.textadept/lexers/ directory, and add an extension and/or pattern for it.

 -- Disallow auto-detection of indentation.